marcusoftnet/marcusoftnet.github.io/_posts/2012-10-03-improving-presence-of-remote-worker-in.md

 - got a computer that we installed Skype on
 - hooked the computer up to the TV and the Web Cam (with USB extension cord).
-- created a special Team Room Account in Skype (the same email adress that we use to upload the photos with)
+- created a special Team Room Account in Skype (the same email address that we use to upload the photos with)
 - finally we set the Skype account to answer automatically (standard configuration in Skype) to all incoming calls from it's contacts.